tuxtof/SE-Training-Automation-Calm/prism_central/prism_central_setup.rst

 | Values                     |           user01                       |
 +----------------------------+----------------------------------------+

-6. Close the Role Mapping and Authentication windows
+6. Click save in the Role Mapping and Authentication windows
 7. Log out of Prism Central
 8. Log in as **user01@training.local**
 9. Once you validate you can log in as user01, log out